 - Check out the rest of my closet cleanout tips here.

 2. Quality over quantity.

 Your 30s are when you should start investing in your wardrobe.
 Does that mean you have to spend $100 on every piece in your wardrobe?
 Or that you can’t shop at Target anymore?
 Of course not.
 Investment pieces go on sale, and Target has good quality stuff sometimes too.
 But as my mom always says, “cheap people pay twice,” and it’s so true.
 It’s time to stop buying things just cause they’re cheap.
-I think we’d all rather have 10 shirts in our closet that will last for years and make us feel amazing, than 30 shirts that all get ruined after one wash, pill after a few wears, and are shapeless.
+I think we’d all rather have 10 shirts in our closet that will last for years and make us feel amazing, than 30 shirts that all get ruined after one wash, pill after a few wears, and are shapeless or clingy.